Recording

 Drums:

 Tama Rockstar (with the Star-Cast tom mounts - it makes a HUGE difference suspending the toms by the rim rather than a mount on the side.
 The side mount just kills the natural resonance), Zildjian Cymbals (a huge old K ride, New Beat 14" hi-hats, an A 16" Fast Crash, an 18" medium crash that sounds kind of shitty live, but really good mic'ed, and a trashy cheap Wuhan China that sounds great), DW Double Bass pedal, and Ludwig, Tama and Pearl snares.
-Also LP congas and bongos and a bunch of percussion items like cabasa, fish, tambourines, chimes (all LP) and a cowbell (just because).
+Also LP congas and bongos and a bunch of percussion items like cabasa, fish, tambourines, chimes (all LP) and a cowbell (because).

 Early Studio Build photos: